 Don't Forget the Kids

 Children and teens also need to protect their eyes from the sun.
 Dr. Johnson explained, "We get 75-80% of our UV exposure before we turn 18, so it's especially important that kids wear sunglasses from an early age."
-Here are some tips for buying kids' sunglasses, visit Make Sunglasses as Common as Sunscreen for Kids.
+For tips on buying kids' sunglasses, visit Make Sunglasses as Common as Sunscreen for Kids.

 Stylin' Shades: Choose the Best Sunglasses for You